 Asking your VA for feedback regarding the tasks at hand is an excellent way to increase engagement and make them feel respected.
 For instance, you can ask your VA for input on how certain processes are going or to contribute their ideas on a specific project.

 Keep in mind that just asking for feedback does absolutely no good if you don't also listen to it.
-Listen to the input your VA offers and make sure they also feel like their opinion matters.
+Listen to the input your VA offers and ensure they feel like their opinion matters.

 Many business owners are reluctant to act on feedback because they believe their business should be built on their own ideas.
 However, using your team for brainstorming tends to yield great results.
 Did you know that even though 60% of the employees in the US have a way to provide feedback to management, only 30% report that their feedback is actually taken into consideration and acted upon?

 Tracking your VA's daily progress is the best way to make sure tasks are completed in a timely manner.
 Most VAs work from home, and while this shouldn't be an issue in most cases, you need to rely on trust and honesty because your virtual assistant can't simply punch a time clock.

 Keeping track of the progress is essential, but you should not focus too much on when your virtual assistant is working but on deliverables instead.
 Many business owners prefer to use time-tracking software that records every minute someone works during the day.
 Besides monitoring what someone is doing on their computer, these programs are also useful because they allow you to see where the majority of the time goes and set specific goals for your project.

 With time-tracking software, you can keep track of all tasks that have been assigned, and you can also use it for billing.
 Some programs sync in the cloud, so you can also get instant access to your virtual assistant schedule.